dw-io/.named/README.md

 - I've noticed that queries fail for the first few seconds after starting up named.
 - The named log gets written here:  /usr/local/var/log/named/named.log
 - This has only been tested on OS 10.9 and 10.10
+- For security reasons, this will only answer on 127.0.0.1.
+If you want to open it up to other hosts, you will need to modify listen-on, allow-query and allow-recursion in named.conf.
+Read and be careful.